jgguenard/snapp/README.md

 # sn.app

-A simple framework to build single-page applications for modern browsers
+A simple framework to build Web applications that run in modern browsers

 ## modules